yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 ## Eagle PCB Files ##

-You find the relevant Eagle files (schematic, board and Gerber production files Rev 1.1) in folder [**EagleFiles**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/EagleFiles).
-All necessary Gerber files are zipped into file "FG with AD9833.zip".
+All relevant Eagle files (schematic, board and Gerber production files Rev 1.1) are in folder [**EagleFiles**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/EagleFiles).
+The necessary Gerber files for production are zipped into file "FG with AD9833.zip".

 The pictures in folder [**Doc**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/blob/main/Doc) still show board revision 1.0.
 Revision 1.1 is almost identical and contains only cosmetic changes.